 What do I do if I am being prosecuted by HMRC?

-Old Bailey Solicitors have 20 years of experience advising companies, individuals, sole traders and tax advisors in relation to tax related offences, financial crime and fraud.
-Our criminal defence and litigation experience has proved invaluable when it comes to managing HMRC investigations and litigating HMRC and FCA prosecutions.
-In all cases, we will seek to negotiate with HMRC on your behalf with a view to persuading against a criminal investigation.
-In those cases where such negotiation is not possible, and a criminal investigation cannot be downgraded to civil, our experienced litigation team can advise and represent you at interviews under caution, right through to the conclusion of your case.
+Old Bailey Solicitors have 20-years of experience advising companies, individuals, sole traders and tax advisors in relation to tax-related offences.
+Our substantial criminal defence and litigation experience equips us to effectively deal with HMRC investigations and to litigate HMRC and FCA prosecutions.
+In all cases, we can negotiate with HMRC on your behalf with a view to avoiding or stopping a criminal investigation.
+In those cases where a satisfactory resolution is not possible and a criminal investigation cannot be downgraded to a civil one, our experienced team can advise and represent you at any interview and in any subsequent proceedings.

 How do I challenge a decision of HMRC?

 If an unfair or unlawful decision has been taken by HMRC against you, Old Bailey Solicitors can assist you to challenge it.
-This may involve bringing a legal challenge in the Tax Tribunal against any of the following:
+This may involve bringing a legal challenge in a tax tribunal against any of the following:

 • Deregistration from VAT due to misuse of VAT number